Edward Olivares Preview, Player Props: Royals vs. Tigers

 Edward Olivares At The Plate

-- Olivares has had at least one RBI in 25.0% of his games this season (25 of 100), with two or more RBI six times (6.0%).
-He has also accounted for three or more of his team's runs in one contest.
+- Olivares has picked up an RBI in 25.0% of his games this season, with more than one RBI in 6.0% of his games.
+He has also driven in three or more runs in one contest.

-- He has scored in 35 of 100 games this year, and more than once 8 times.
+- He has scored a run in 35 games this season, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.